 Jesse, aged 24 from London who contracted chlamydia and gonorrhoea in the past comments:

 I’ve had both chlamydia and gonorrhea in the past when I didn’t use a condom and it wasn’t a nice experience.
 They caused pain in my groin and discomfort when urinating.
 The worst of it though was having to tell my previous and current sexual partner that I had contracted the STIs, so they also needed to get checked and treated.
 I had symptoms, but I know there are so many people who don’t, so now when having sex with someone new I will definitely use a condom.

 Campaign advertising and images can be downloaded online.

 Dr Sara Kayat is a GP at Grays Inn Road Medical Practice.
-Her main areas of expertise are sexual and reproductive health, as well surgical specialties like ENT and orthopaedics.
+Her main areas of expertise are sexual and reproductive health, as well as surgical specialities like ENT and orthopaedics.
 Interviews available upon request.

 Public Health England

 Public Health England exists to protect and improve the nation’s health and wellbeing, and reduce health inequalities.
 It does this through world-class science, knowledge and intelligence, advocacy, partnerships and the delivery of specialist public health services.
 PHE is an operationally autonomous executive agency of the Department of Health.
 Twitter: @PHE_uk, Facebook: www.facebook.com/PublicHealthEngland.